Why Do Mortgage Lenders Sell Mortgages To Investors?

 You might be wondering what mortgage investors have to do with you when you buy a home.
 The truth is, mortgage investors keep the real estate market running in ways you probably didn’t even realize – and in some cases, they can impact the servicing of your current mortgage.

 Most mortgage lenders opt to sell your home loan at some point during your mortgage term, so you’ll want to understand how this process works.
-We’ll explain more about mortgage investors, how home loans transfer and what this means for you.
+We’ll explain more about mortgage investors, how home loans transfer and what this means for you as the mortgagor.

 What Is A Mortgage Investor?